 How can inquiry-based study of the places where we live enhance our capacities for interdisciplinary learning and active citizenship?
 Keeping and Creating American Communities, a multi-year program funded by the National Endowment for the Humanities and the National Writing Project, nurtured the civic engagement abilities of teachers and their students in a range of classroom settings across northwest Georgia while providing models for adaptation in other regions.
 Using five thematic strands, KCAC first enabled teams of teachers to create new curriculum along with their students and then sponsored community events and programs to extend that new knowledge to diverse audiences.
 Teachers affiliated with the KCAC initiative published two books about their work: Writing America and Writing Our Communities.

 Women’s Work in the Long Nineteenth Century

 How can we draw on the power of visual culture to learn about American women’s work in the long nineteenth century?
 Beginning in the late 1990s and then moving into the early 2000s, Sarah collaborated with historian Ann Pullen to teach a series of courses on the differing kinds of “work” experiences among US women living in that prior era.
-Ann and Sarah capitalized on funding from several sources to gather together an archive of images depicting women’s labor—ranging from then-sanctioned domestic labor across varying social classes to more radical attempts by women to use collaborative work for political intervention, as in the temperance movement.
-Undergraduate students enrolled in these courses collaborated with Sarah and Ann to create curricular materials that invite website visitors to do historically informed rhetorical analysis of images from this Women’s Work archive.
+Working along with their students, Ann and Sarah capitalized on funding from several sources to gather together and contextualize an archive of images depicting women’s labor.
+Arranged topically on a website, this collection of images explores themes ranging from women’s domestic labor across varying social classes to more radical attempts at political intervention, such as in the temperance movement.
+Undergraduate students enrolled in these courses helped create curricular materials that invite website visitors to do historically informed rhetorical analysis of images from this archive.